 Admire the view of the old town, the picturesque Port of Foša and the Adriatic Sea

 From certain points in the park, the view opens up to an absolutely charming panorama.
-Built atop the old city walls, right next to the Square of the Five Wells, it offers a unique perspective on Zadar’s heritage.
+Built on top of the ancient city walls, right next to the Square of the Five Wellss, it offers a unique perspective on Zadar’s heritage.
 You can make out the Porte de la Terre Ferme, symbolizing the entrance to the old town, and then the small port of Foša, with its traditional boats and picturesque atmosphere.

 Subscribe to our Newsletter